robenkleene/parrot/README.md

 #### Analyzer

 - `Both` / `DAC` / `Sample`: Select whether to overlay the DAC and Sample (`Both`), or display only the DAC or sample.
-- `Spectrum` / `Meter`: Choose between two ways of visualizing the spectral output.

 #### Sample Playback

+- To load a sample, drag it onto the waveform box.
+- `Attack`: The sample envelope attack.
+- `Decay`: The sample envelope decay.
+- `Gain`: The sample playback volume.
 - The button plays the sample.
-- To load a sample, drag it onto the waveform box.
 - `Mute`: Toggle whether the sample's audio is output.
-- Attack and decay envelope in `ms`.
+- `Clear`: Clear the sample.

+#### Standalone Mode

+Parrot can also be opened in standalone mode by opening the `misc/instruments/Parrot.maxpat`  outside of Ableton Live, it offers some additional features.

+- Typing the `s` will play the sample
+- **BG**: Toggle whether typing `s` should also play the sample when Max is not in the foreground